810 S Wright

 Jack continues to battle Crohn's disease and its affects on his research and teaching.
 Because of his own invisible disease, he is a strong advocate for students at UIUC who also manage chronic illness while pursuing degrees, acting as a mentor and ally.

-Outside of academia, Chris enjoys spending time with his wife Mary and their beagle Lemon, golfing, beating escape rooms, and playing games with friends.
+Outside of academia, Jack enjoys spending time with his wife Mary and their beagle Lemon, golfing, beating escape rooms, and playing games with friends.